-Specify the name of the output file produced by the linker.
+Specify the name of the output file produced by the compiler.
 The default output name is a.out under Unix and camlprog.exe under Windows.
 If the -a option is given, specify the name of the library produced.
 If the -pack option is given, specify the name of the packed object file produced.
 If the -output-obj option is given, specify the name of the output file produced.
+If the -c option is given, specify the name of the object file produced for the next source file that appears on the command line.